arlobelshee/arlobelshee.github.io/README.md

-# Scale-Out Agile
+# InnovatingTeams

-> Enabling 5,000-person organizations to move with agility.
+> Making the world a better place

 ## Getting Started

-See the main website at <http://scale-out-agile.github.io/>.
+See the main website at <https://github.com/InnovatingTeams/InnovatingTeams.github.io/>.

 ## Contributing